kunal-singh/NoOne/README.md

-# NoOne - Portfolio Management Tool
+# NoOne - Developer Portfolio Management Tool

 ## Project Overview
-**NoOne** is an open-source tool designed to manage and host developer portfolio websites.
-It integrates a variety of modern technologies to provide a seamless and powerful experience for both developers and their audiences.
+**NoOne** is an open-source tool designed to manage and host portfolio websites.
+It integrates a variety of modern technologies to provide a seamless and powerful experience for both users and their audiences.

 ### Tech Stack:
 1. **Frontend:**